A career in Aviation And Airport Management

 Discover more at our next open day

-Access our new Aviation and Tourism Suite, complete with mock plane cabin
+Access our Aviation and Tourism Suite, complete with mock plane cabin

 Opportunity to travel overseas for an aviation project

-Airlines welcomed more than 4.5 billion passengers in 2019, while global cities, ‘mega-regions’ and emerging destinations have experienced phenomenal growth in aviation development.
+Airlines welcomed almost 7 billion passengers worldwide in 2022, while global cities, ‘mega-regions’ and emerging destinations have experienced phenomenal growth in aviation development.
 Devised in response to these trends, our Aviation and Airport Management top-up degree will build on your existing industry knowledge and help get your career flying in this dynamic sector.

-This top-up course will enhance your understanding of global aviation and the industry’s contribution to national economies.
-Studying at a recognised Institute of Travel and Tourism (ITT) Centre of Excellence, you’ll also have access to University College Birmingham’s stunning new Aviation and Tourism Suite, offering state-of-the-art simulation facilities including a mock plane cabin.
+Designed for those who have previously studied a relevant subject (up to Level 5), This top-up course will enhance your understanding of global aviation and the industry’s contribution to national economies.
+Studying at a recognised Institute of Travel and Tourism (ITT) Centre of Excellence, you’ll also have access to University College Birmingham’s stunning Aviation and Tourism Suite, offering state-of-the-art simulation facilities including a mock plane cabin.

 Our course gives you the chance to travel overseas and undertake a project examining the impact of aviation connectivity.
 With nearby Birmingham Airport’s £500 million expansion plan to become the ‘Midlands Gateway to the World’, there is also a wealth of practical opportunities right on your doorstep.